CahanLab/CrebA_Drosophila/analysis/README.md

 ### Analysis for scRNA-seq

-- Current code: main.R calls our current analysis scripts in the correct order.
-You can find all the R scripts in R/ folder.
+- Current code: *main.R* calls our current analysis scripts in the correct order.
+You can find all the R scripts in `R/` folder.

-Here are the softwares used for the main analysis.
+Here are the packages required for the main analysis.

 | Package     | Version     |
 | ----------- | ----------- |